Aspartate transaminase: Function

+Aspartate transaminase catalyzes the interconversion of the natural amino acid, L-aspartic acid and α-ketoglutaric acid to give oxaloacetic acid and L-glutamic acid.:

-As a prototypical transaminase, AST relies on PLP (Vitamin B6) as a cofactor to transfer the amino group from aspartate or glutamate to the corresponding ketoacid.
+As a prototypical transaminase, AST relies on PLP (vitamin B_{6}) as a cofactor to transfer the amino group from aspartate or glutamate to the corresponding ketoacid.
 In the process, the cofactor shuttles between PLP and the pyridoxamine phosphate (PMP) form.
 The amino group transfer catalyzed by this enzyme is crucial in both amino acid degradation and biosynthesis.
 In amino acid degradation, following the conversion of α-ketoglutarate to glutamate, glutamate subsequently undergoes oxidative deamination to form ammonium ions, which are excreted as urea.
 In the reverse reaction, aspartate may be synthesized from oxaloacetate, which is a key intermediate in the citric acid cycle.

 Isoenzymes

 Two isoenzymes are present in a wide variety of eukaryotes.
 In humans: